inveniosoftware/docs-invenio-rdm/docs/develop/howtos/alembic.md

 ## Step 3 - Upgrade database to latest head

-Next, we need to get the database to the head state, so that we later can use Alembic to auto-generate a migration by comparing the code-level models with the database tables:
+Next, you need to get the database to the head state, so that you can use Alembic to auto-generate a migration by comparing the code-level models with the database tables: